 Let’s not forget that reviews are considered one of the most significant factors influencing local SEO performance.
 According to the Local SEO Ranking Factors 2020 survey, the two most important grouped factors affecting Google local pack rankings are Google My Business and… yes, reviews.
 You can read more about the findings of this survey on Brightlocal.

+And yes – you can influence your SEO rankings with email marketing.
 Therefore, by regularly generating authentic customer reviews, you will impact customer buying decisions, and you’ll help your SEO!

 Sometimes All You Have to Do Is Ask